arookas/blojob/api-specs.md

 ```

 The `steps` parameter represents how many updates it will take to finish the interpolation.
-Only one interpolation of each property (offset, size, alpha) may be set at a time, but any number of the properties may be interpolated simultaneously.
+Only one interpolation of each property (position, size, blend) may be set at a time, but any number of the properties may be interpolated simultaneously.

 The `setPaneBlend` method blends a `bloPicture` between the textures `from` and `to` over `steps` updates.
 `from` may be null; in which case, the blend occurs instantly and no interpolation occurs.
-Note that this particular method is only enabled if the assigned element is derived from `bloPicture`.
+Note that this particular method is enabled only if the assigned element is derived from `bloPicture`.
 The other methods work on all element types.

-> **Note:** The attached `bloPicture` should already have a second texture slot inserted via the `insert` merthod.
+> **Note:** The attached `bloPicture` should already have a second texture slot inserted via its `insert` merthod.
 This class does not implicitly add a second texture to the attached element.

 The `update` method should be called every update frame in your program's loop, and returns `true` if all properties have finished interpolating.